ncoudray/DeepPATH/DeepPATH_code/example_TCGA_lung/README.md

 cd r1_sorted_3Cla
 python ../00_preprocessing/0d_SortTiles.py --SourceFolder='../512px_Tiled/' --Magnification=20.0  --MagDiffAllowed=0 --SortingOption=3  --PatientID=12 --nSplit 0 --JsonFile='../downloaded_data/metadata.cart.2017-03-02T00_36_30.276824.json' --PercentTest=15 --PercentValid=15
 ```
+Sorting takes about 10-15 minutes on 1 CPU for about 1.3 millions tiles.

 Once the process is complete, it should display how many slides and images are assigned to each dataset and each class.
 In this particular test run, we obtained this for the number of tiles in each dataset (first number is total):